What are Oboro Kombu, Tororo Kombu, and Shio Kombu?

-As for the latter type, representative examples include “Tororo Kombu (とろろ昆布)”, “Oboro Kombu (おぼろ昆布)”, and “Shio Kombu (塩昆布)”.
+Representative examples of such processed kelp products include “Tororo Kombu (とろろ昆布)”, “Oboro Kombu (おぼろ昆布)”, and “Shio Kombu (塩昆布)”.

 The Difference between Tororo Kombu, Oboro Kombu, and Shio Kombu